konturio/geocint-runner/DOCUMENTATION.md

    	 --acl public-read
     touch $@
 ```
-As a result of this target execution, we don't have a file, which means we have to use the touch $@ line at the end.
+As a result of this target execution, we don't have a file, which means we have to execute the `touch $@` command at the end.
 This command will create an empty deploy/s3/fire_stations file whose creation timestamp will be used by Make-profiler.

-If you want to rebuild some targets chain each time when you run the pipeline, you must add the initial target of this chain to the TARGETS_TO_CLEAN variable in the configuration file config.inc.sh) for additional information please see How geocint pipeline work.
+If you want to rebuild some targets chain each time when you run the pipeline, you must add the initial target of this chain to the clean target.
 For example, you have a target’s chain like a (here is a simple chain of targets, just target’s name):
 ```
 data/in/some.tiff: | data/in ## initial target, download input data